Sullivans International - Yarn Supplier

 Is acrylic yarn the same as plastic?

-Can I source organic yarn from China?
+Can I source certified organic yarn from China?

 Summary